 100–149 | 70–89 | Decent score; qualifies for JEE Advanced but limited options in top NITs. |

-Below 100 | <70 | Below average; opportunities limited to private or state-level colleges. |
+Below 100 | <70 | Below average; opportunities are limited to private or state-level colleges. |

 Is 150 a Bad Score in JEE Main?

-A score of 150 out of 300 in JEE Main is not necessarily bad, but its depends on the desired college, branch, and category.
+A score of 150 out of 300 in JEE Main is not necessarily bad, but it depends on the desired college, branch, and category.
 With a 150 score, a candidate can still qualify for JEE Advanced and secure admission to certain NITs, state-level colleges, or private institutions.
 Below is a detailed analysis of what a 150 score represents in JEE Main.

 - A score of 150 typically corresponds to a 90–92 percentile in JEE Main (depending on the paper's difficulty).